 “Come away with Me…” Mark 6:31 (NKJV)

 …is an invitation that Jesus continues to extend to anyone who can hear His voice.
-It is the essence of “Tabernacles” to come out from our fleshly lives and commune with God.
+It is the essence of “Tabernacles” to come out from the lives we’ve built for ourself and commune with God.

 In Jesus the intent of God’s heart is fulfilled.
 “The Word was made flesh, and dwelt (or, tabernacled) among us…” (John 1:14) His name was called “Emmanuel, which being interpreted is, God With Us.”
 (Matthew 1:23) The tabernacle of Moses was only a type of “the true tabernacle, which the Lord pitched, and not man…” (Hebrews 8:2, 5; 9:25) “… Behold, the tabernacle (the abode) of God is with man, and He will dwell with them, and they shall be His people …” (Revelation 21:3)